garnajee/home-server/README.md

 To add a **Discord** webhook:

-- clic on "Add Discord Destination"
+- click on "Add Discord Destination"
 - "*Webhook Name*": what you want
 - "*Webhook Url*": the discord webhook url
 - "*Notification type*":
   1. if you want to receive notification when a new item (movie/tv show/...) is added, check "*Item Added*"
   2. or when a user is locked out (because of too much wrong password during connection), check "*User Locked Out*"
   3. or when a user is created/deleted, when a password is changed, ... (for every use case check [this file](webhooks/jellyfin/discord/discord-users.handlebars)), check "*Authentication \**" and "*User \**"
-- "*User Filter*": personnaly, I don't check anything here
+- "*User Filter*": personally, I don't check anything here
 - "*Item Type*": check everything (depending on your webhook template) **except** "*Send All Properties*"
 - "*Template*": (copy and paste the content)
   1. [webhooks/jellyfin/discord/discord-item.handlebars](webhooks/jellyfin/discord/discord-item.handlebars)
   2. [webhooks/jellyfin/discord/discord-users-locked-out.handlebars](webhooks/jellyfin/discord/discord-users-locked-out.handlebars)
   3. [webhooks/jellyfin/discord/discord-users.handlebars](webhooks/jellyfin/discord/discord-users.handlebars)
-- "*Avatar Url*": just change the avatar profil picture directly on Discord
+- "*Avatar Url*": just change the avatar profile picture directly on Discord
 - "*Webhook Username*": should not be empty, but you can write what you want, the real username is defined directly in Discord
 - "*Mention Type*": I never used this
-- "*Embed Color*": color of the embeded message
+- "*Embed Color*": color of the embedded message

-Then clic save.
+Then click save.

-To add a **Microsoft Teams** webhhok:
+To add a **Microsoft Teams** webhook:

-- clic on "Add a Generic Destination"
+- click on "Add a Generic Destination"
 - check the steps for Discord, it's the same
 - "*Template*":
   1. "*Item Added*": [webhooks/jellyfin/ms-teams/teams-items.handlebars](webhooks/jellyfin/ms-teams/teams-items.handlebars)
   2. "*User Locked Out*": [webhooks/jellyfin/ms-teams/teams-users-locked-out.handlebars](webhooks/jellyfin/ms-teams/teams-users-locked-out.handlebars)
   3. "*User*": [webhooks/jellyfin/ms-teams/teams-users.handlebars](webhooks/jellyfin/ms-teams/teams-users.handlebars)

-To add a **WhatsApp** webhook:
+(***Old method - please refer to [this section](#global-webhook) for the new (and better) method***) To add a **WhatsApp** webhook:

 Not as easy as the others.

-You need to connect you WhatsApp account as if you were logging on WhatsApp Web.
+You need to connect your WhatsApp account as if you were logging on WhatsApp Web.

-To acheive this, you're going to use another docker-compose to self-host a WhatsApp HTTP API.
+To achieve this, you're going to use another docker-compose to self-host a WhatsApp HTTP API.
 I'm using [this API](https://github.com/devlikeapro/whatsapp-http-api).

 Follow these steps: